theIsaacLim/byegcse/_posts/2020-06-9-easy-astar-unseen-2/2020-06-8-easy-astar-unseen-2.md

 tags:
   - english
   - worldlit
-title: Easy A* in Cambridge World Literature- One Easy Trick to Make or Break your IGCSE Unseen Poetry Analysis
+title: Easy A* in Cambridge IGCSE Literature 2- One Easy Trick to Make or Break your IGCSE Unseen Poetry Analysis
 ---